 Writer: Roger Nielsen

 The Southwest Georgia Healthcare Sector Partnership unites employers, educators and government leaders to better integrate job training, recruitment and retention efforts in a 14-county region serving Albany and the largely rural communities nearby.
+The Southern Georgia Healthcare Sector Partnership is developing a similar collaboration to explore ways to build a stronger talent pipeline for healthcare careers in 18 additional counties.

 “There’s a trend of fewer people going into healthcare occupations.
 We identified the training and recruitment priorities, and now we’re going to sit down and figure out how we’re going to put it into action,” Lord said.